 Applications must be accompanied by a written statement of support from the relevant Cost Centre Manager for consideration by the Deputy Vice-Chancellor (Academic).

 Upon award of an Academic Title, title holders will be issued with a letter from the University.
 This will also specify the name of the supervisor.
 Academic Titleholders are required to make contact with the work unit that they have become a member of, in order to access the following University benefits.

 Externally funded Academic Titleholders are entitled to receive a wide range of benefits from the University including:

-- USC internet and staff web portal accounts;
+- UniSC internet and staff web portal accounts;

 - file storage space on central servers;

 - external dial-up access to the University network;

 (d) access to ITS support staff to assist with their use of University IT accounts and equipment;

 (e) access to continuing professional development opportunities;